All Episodes

 It raises taxes on the middle class.

-And so here's his montage of Baucus.
+And so here's this montage of Baucus.

 And when he says we here, he means me.

-It reflects months of work of preparation by our committee.
+It reflects months of work, of preparation by our committee.

 We need to hold the insurance industry accountable.

-We're presenting this package.
+We're presenting this package, our market insurers' choice.

 Our package makes clear our reforms.

-We all share and we will act.
+We all share it, and we will act.

 We will act and pass health reform.